COMP2150-24s1/level-design-assessment-lpurcell23/README.md

 The player encounters a spitter enemy perched on a ledge.
 The spitter launches projectiles at the player character, demonstrating its ranged attack.
 The player can evade the projectiles and defeat the spitter using ranged or melee attacks.
-Spitters introduce players to ranged combat mechanics and teaches them to prioritize and strategize when dealing with different enemy types.
+Spitters introduce players to ranged combat mechanics and teach them to prioritise and strategise when dealing with different enemy types.

 ### 2.10.
 Weapon Pickup (Gun)

 ![WeaponPickupGun!](DocImages/weapongun.png)

 The player discovers a gun pickup on the ground.
-As the player picks up the gun, a sound effect plays.
 The player then uses 'O' to use the gun and defeat the enemy ahead.
-Introducing the gun at the same time as the spitters helps the player understand how to deal with ranged situations.
+Introducing the gun simultaneously with the spitters helps the player understand how to deal with ranged situations.

 ### 2.11.
 Weapon Pickup (Staff)

 ![WeaponPickupStaff!](DocImages/weaponstaff.png)

 The player discovers a staff pickup on the ground.
-As the player picks up the staff, a sound effect plays.
 The player then uses 'K' to use the staff and defeat the enemy ahead.
-Introducing the staff at the same time as the chomper helps the player understand how to deal enemys.
+Introducing the staff with the chomper helps the player understand how to deal with the enemy.

 ## 3. Spatiotemporal Design
 A section on Spatiotemporal Design, which includes your molecule diagram and annotated level maps (one for each main section of your level).
 These diagrams may be made digitally or by hand, but must not be created from screenshots of your game.
 The annotated level maps should show the structure you intend to build, included game elements, and the path the player is expected to take through the level.
 Examples of these diagrams are included in the level design lectures.